Unity-Technologies/com.unity.probuilder/Documentation~/manual-uvs-actions.md

 ![Reduce edges that are near to a single edge](images/UVExamples_WeldUVs.png)

 For example, it is good practice to use a low value, such as 0.01.
-Then you can select all of the UVs at the same time and use the **Weld** tool to reduce duplicate UV vertices.
+Then you can select all of the UVs at the same time and use **Weld** to reduce duplicate UV vertices.
 This is an important step if you are planning on autostitching, because it requires faces to be adjacent, and duplicate edges produce undesired results.

 <a name="Collapse"></a>